-Pence’s wife says he was unaware of mask policy during visit
+This time, Pence wears mask as he tours Indiana plant

 Senior staff also are given tests on a rolling basis, so that infections are quickly detected.

 For most people, the virus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.
-It has infected more than 1 million people in the United States, and more than 60,000 have died, according to figures compiled by Johns Hopkins University.
+But for some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.
+The virus has now infected more than 1 million people in the United States, and more than 60,000 have died, according to figures compiled by Johns Hopkins University.
+The number of infections is thought to be far higher because many people have not been tested.